 Note: If you do not change the formula after pasting the data to the new row or column, it will not show the correct information in the new place.
 Simple as well as complex formulas do not get changed as you change the row or column.
 The second important thing is that your selected rows and columns should not contain any chart.

-How do I copy and paste columns as rows in Excel?
+How do I copy multiple rows and columns to another sheet in Excel?

-How do you copy thousands of rows and columns in Excel?
+Can you Copy and paste whole columns in Excel?

 Yes, you can copy and paste whole columns in Excel.
 There is nothing special in doing so.
 Having said that, you can select the columns you want to copy and press the Ctrl+C buttons.
 Then, you can open another spreadsheet and press the Ctrl+V to paste.